 Unfortunately, all Jonah did was continue to pout.
 Jonah went to sit by himself and sulk outside the city.
 God caused a gourd vine to grow up and shade Jonah from the hot sun, and Jonah liked that.
 Then God caused a worm to eat the gourd vine; so that it shriveled up and died.
 Jonah did not like that.
 Again, he told God to just kill him.
 Again, God patiently tried to reason with Jonah.
-"But God said to Jonah, 'Do you do well to be angry for the plant?'
-And he said, 'Yes, I do well to be angry, angry enough to die.' " (Jonah 4:9)
+"And God said to Jonah, Doest thou well to be angry for the gourd?
+And he said, I do well to be angry, even unto death."
+(Jonah 4:9)